reactioncommerce/reaction/packages/reaction-core/docs/packages.md

     meteor add your-new-package

 *Tip: You can also add and remove packages by editing `.meteor/packages`*

-###Publishing

-You can develop and even privately deploy with your packages in the `reaction/packages` directory.
-If you'd like to publically share the package, you'll need to publish it to the Meteor package registry.

-To have your package included in a Reaction release, please create a GitHub issue.

-See [meteor publish](http://docs.meteor.com/#/full/meteorpublish) for details on publishing to the Meteor package registry.

-*We can fork and publish packages under the reactioncommerce organization if the packages are included, and a pull request is made in reaction-core or reaction application distribution.*

 ##ReactionCore.registerPackage
 To integrate a package into the rest of Reaction Commerce use